 - A Junior Handler's membership application and release form must be signed by a parent or legal guardian, who is already a certified member in good standing with Love on a Leash, acknowledging responsibility and agreeing to accompany the Junior Handler on all LOAL activities and visits.

 Love on a Leash does not certify pets to be assistance or service animals.
-A therapy dog does not have the same legal rights as an assistance or service animal.
+A therapy pet does not have the same legal rights as an assistance or service animal.

-Any LOAL member who allows their membership to lapse for one year or more will be required to complete the entire membership process — Control Evaluation, supervised visits, and Visit Evaluation — before renewing.
+Any LOAL member who allows their membership to lapse for one year or more will be required to complete the entire membership process again including Control Evaluation, Supervised Visits, and Visit Evaluation — before renewing.